Weapons and armor in Chinese mythology, legend, cultural symbology, and fiction: Famous swords of Chinese legend or mythology

+Jian

-JianJian swords have blades with two edges, longer than what would be considered to be a dagger.
+Jian swords have blades with two edges, longer than what would be considered to be a dagger.
 Translations into English are mostly provisional.
 In Chinese mythology, in various sources, associated with much related mythological material, various swords are said to have been forged by Gan Jiang (who studied under Ou Yezi) and Mo Xie (also transliterated as "Kan Chiang" and "Mo Yeh"), who were a husband and wife pair and eponymous makers of paired swords Gan-jiang was the male, Mo-xie female (eponymously both swords and smiths).
 The Gan-jiang and Mo-xie swords were sometimes said to have been forged from the liver and kidneys of a metal-eating hare residing in the Kunlun Mountains.

 Various types

 Demon-slaying weapons

 Some of the weapons most commonly wielded against demons were made of peach-wood, such as the either actually made or made according to mythology peach-wood bows actually (or mythologically) wielded to shoot down mythological, superstitiously, or religiously conceived or believed demons.